foundry-rs/book/src/reference/config.md

 verbosity = 0                                                 # the verbosity of tests
 ignored_error_codes = []                                      # a list of ignored solc error codes
 fuzz_runs = 256                                               # the number of fuzz runs for tests
-ffi = false                                                   # whether to enable ffi or not sender = '0x00a329c0648769a73afac7f9381e08fb43dbea72'         # the address of `msg.sender` in tests tx_origin = '0x00a329c0648769a73afac7f9381e08fb43dbea72'      # the address of `tx.origin` in tests
+fuzz_max_local_rejects = 65536                                # max number of individual inputs that may be rejected before the test aborts fuzz_max_global_rejects = 1024                                # max number of combined inputs that may be rejected before the test aborts ffi = false                                                   # whether to enable ffi or not sender = '0x00a329c0648769a73afac7f9381e08fb43dbea72'         # the address of `msg.sender` in tests tx_origin = '0x00a329c0648769a73afac7f9381e08fb43dbea72'      # the address of `tx.origin` in tests